greggman/MoPho-V/DEVELOPMENT.md

 This set the maximum number of parallel readdir calls.
 There's an assumption that lots of parallel calls would be slow.
 This option is mostly hear to easily test different values in different situations.
-This is also useful for debugging by s etting it to 1 and setting `--readdirs-throttle-duration`.
+This is also useful for debugging by setting it to 1 and setting `--readdirs-throttle-duration`.

 ## --readdirs-throttle-duration